§ Trust Spanning Protocol (TSP) Specification

 § Routed Messages

-For routed messages, we need to distinguish the terms “sender” and “source”, and “receiver” and “destination".
-We reserve the terms “sender” and “receiver” for direct neighbors relationships between whom the message is being transported from one party to another (i.e. being routed).
+For routed messages, we need to distinguish the terms “sender”, “source”, “receiver”, and “destination".
+We reserve the terms “sender” and “receiver” for direct neighbor relationships between whom the message is being transported from one party to another (i.e. being routed).
 We reserve the terms “source” and “destination” for endpoint-to-endpoint relationships between whom the carried inner message is being communicated.

 As we will see below, the source endpoint MAY choose the first hop of the route, then must acquire the remaining route path information [VID_hop2, ..., VID_hopk, VID_exit]

 before it can attempt to route a TSP message through a series of intermediary hops.
-This route path information MAY be acquired in part from an Out-Of-Band Introduction, or TSP control messages (Section 7), or other means outside the scope of this specification.
+This route path information MAY be acquired in part from an Out-Of-Band Introduction, TSP control message (Section 7), or may be communicated by other means outside the scope of this specification.

-For a common case of k = 1 or 2
+For the common case of k = 1 or k = 2

-, the route hop list MAY be acquired in a simple arrangement:
+, the route hop list MAY be acquired via a simple arrangement:

 - The source endpoint